pesor/TTGO-T-HIGrow/README.md

 2. Windows 10, with installed Arduino EDI (my version 1.8.12)

-3. USB Cable with USB-C to attatch to the LilyGo
+3. USB Cable with USB-C to attatch to the TTGO-T-HIGrow module

 4. MQTT server (I am running on a Synology NAS in docker) If you have a Synology NAS, I can recommend to follow [BeardedTinker](https://www.youtube.com/channel/UCuqokNoK8ZFNQdXxvlE129g) on YouTube, he makes a very intuitive explanation how to setup the whole environment on Synology.